ioet/time-tracker-backend/cosmosdb_emulator/README.md

 This is responsible for automatically generating fake data for the Cosmos emulator, in order to have information when testing new features or correcting bugs.

+> This feature is only available in development mode.

 ## Prerequisites

 - Backend and cosmos emulator containers up.